-6.4 Pass 3 - adding coordinated EV charging to OPSO
+6.4 Pass 3 - adding electrification and coordinated EV charging to OPSO

-The third phase adds coordinated EV charging to OPSO.
+The third phase adds both electrification and coordinated EV charging to OPSO.

-For each day in the demand trace, a daily amount of coordinated EV charging energy is added to the daily OPSO profile such that the coordinated EV charging fills up the daily half-hourly OPSO troughs.
+For coordinated EVs, for each day in the demand trace, a daily amount of charging energy is added to the daily OPSO profile such that the coordinated EV charging fills up the daily half-hourly OPSO troughs.
 The result is referred to as an 'OPSO-modelling' trace.
 The approach for each day:

 - 1. Orders the OPSO power profile from lowest to highest. - 2.
 Calculates the corresponding accumulated OPSO energy. - 3.
 Calculates the minimum OPSO power level such that this value adds the necessary energy to OPSO to match the daily coordinated EV charging energy amount. - 4.
 The new OPSO-modelling power profile is the maximum of the minimum OPSO power level (calculated from the previous step) and the original OPSO power profile. - 5.
-A stochastic component is added to the OPSO-modelling power profile. - 6.
+Adds a stochastic component to the OPSO-modelling power profile. - 6.
 Reorders the OPSO-modelling power profile according to time.